caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 #### Dynamic upstreams

 Caddy's reverse proxy comes standard with some dynamic upstream modules.
 Note that using dynamic upstreams has implications for load balancing and health checks, depending on specific policy configuration: active health checks do not run for dynamic upstreams; and load balancing and passive health checks are best served if the list of upstreams is relatively stable and consistent (especially with round-robin).
+Ideally, dynamic upstream modules only return healthy, usable backends.

 ##### SRV